nivekcode/frontend-heroes/exercise-tsc-scss/README.md

 3. Again, we broke our application.
 Remember, `TypeScript` doesn't run in the browser but `JavaScript` does.
 Similar to `SCSS` we need to Compile our `TypeScript` to `JavaScript`.
 To do so, we open up a terminal of our choice and change to the current directory.

-5. Here we use `npx` to run `tsc` to compile our `TypeScript` file to `JavaScript`.
+4. Here we use `npx` to run `tsc` to compile our `TypeScript` file to `JavaScript`.

    ```
    npx tsc main.ts
    ```

-6. This command generates a `main.js`.
+5. This command generates a `main.js`.
 Note: Some editors don't display this file indvidually, someties an arrow appears next to the `main.ts` that allows you to expand and see the `main.js`.
 Check out the content of the `main.js`.
 How does it look like?
 What happened to our `const` statements?

 6. Check out the showcase which now works again because he references the generated `main.js` file.

    Great - we successfully converted our `JavaScript ` to `TypeScript` and compiled it back to `JavaScript`.

+#### Footnotes

+  * there is a pure Typescript runtime called [deno](https://deno.land/) but for most purposes and in foreseeable future we're always going to compile Typescript into JavaScript to run it in the browser (or node.js)